 What is a Forex Card?

-Forex cards, also known as prepaid travel cards, have become a convenient way to spend abroad.
+Forex cards, also known as prepaid travel cards, are quite popular among frequent international travellers.
 With forex cards, you can load currency before your trip and then use it for your international spends.
-One thing that makes forex cards stand out is that you can load multiple currencies on a single forex card and easily manage your expenses while travelling from one country to another.
-Also, the exchange rate is fixed at the time of loading on forex cards, which saves you from the fluctuating exchange rate.
+One thing that makes forex cards stand out is that you can load multiple currencies on a single forex card and easily manage your expenses while visiting multiple countries during your vacation.
+Also, the exchange rate is locked-in at the time of loading, which saves you from fluctuating exchange rates.
+Unlike credit cards that charge a hefty fee and interest on cash withdrawals, forex cards allow you to withdraw cash at a nominal fee.

-Unlike credit cards, forex cards allow you to withdraw cash from the preloaded funds from an ATM, usually at a nominal fee.
-However, do keep a note that you can load the foreign currency only up to a certain limit on your forex card as per the RBI guidelines.
+An important point to note is that you can load the foreign currency only up to a certain limit on your forex card as per RBI guidelines.

 Credit Card Vs. Forex Card: Key Differences Explained

-While both forex and credit cards allow you to make foreign currency transactions, they both come with their own terms and conditions.
+While both forex cards and credit cards allow you to make foreign currency transactions, they both come with their own terms and conditions.
 Given below are some of the key differences between credit cards and forex cards:

 Forex Markup Fee

-Credit cards charge a forex markup fee ranging from 0% to 3.5% (as per the card variant) for foreign currency transactions.
-Whereas forex cards allow you to load the currency and spend it without any forex markup fee, which reduces the overall cost.
 For example, on spending Rs.
 1 Lakh in foreign currency, you have to pay a forex markup fee of up to Rs.
 3,500 (3.5%), but with forex cards, you can save on your international spends as you don’t have to pay any additional charges.
 However, select travel or premium credit cards also come with zero or low forex markup fee along with other travel benefits.

 Rewards & Benefits